Person holding their hands by the water

 The Impact of Debt

 Debt itself can spiral out of control and can become the fuel for mental health conditions.
 This report explains the hugely damaging effects debt can have.
 The key is to make repaying the debt your priority.
 In the short term it needs to be the focus of your payments, and perhaps managed through consolidating it.
-Longer term you can think about saving ‘for a rainy day’ so that hopefully a similar problem doesn’t arise in the future.
+Longer term you can think about saving ‘for a rainy day’ and having an emergency fund so that hopefully a similar problem doesn’t arise in the future.

 Whilst mental health problems and financial worries can go hand in hand, and one can contribute to the other, it is possible to get support with both to alleviate the pressure.
 Given the prevalence of both financial difficulties and mental health concerns, there should be no shame in seeking and accepting support.